eostrom/eogs/arts/words/2019-08-09-the-week-in-me.md

   down on [ClimateChoice.co.][climatechoice]
   This is a tiny little thing but it makes me unreasonably happy.
-- I'm participating in the Impact Makers [Climate Fixathon.]
-You're welcome, planet.
+- I'm participating in the Impact Makers [Climate Fixathon.][Fixathon] You're welcome, planet!